5 THINGS YOU NEED TO KNOW ABOUT AI & MACHINE LEARNING

 Some tasks are predisposed to an AI solution — recommendation engines, fraud detection, chat bots, and customer behaviour & prediction analysis — the list is wide ranging.
 What all of these use cases have in common is that they’re ‘messy’ problems.
 Their variables will change over time and new patterns will emerge.
 Fraud is a particularly good example, because you can count on criminals to come up with new and inventive ways to beat the system — an AI solution can detect these changing patterns long before a human investigator.

 Another common use for AI (Deep Learning is very good at this) is ‘feature detection’ — where a computer learns to identify features — and can then recognise those features when it sees them again.
 That could be the spending patterns of a customer who is likely to churn, or recurrent styles of software code in computer viruses —the potential applications are essentially limitless.
-For instance, we’ve recently developed a Deep Learning application that can scan satellite imagery and accurately identify property features (e.g. swimming pools) on a grand scale (see Figure 2).
+For instance, we’ve recently developed a Deep Learning application that can scan satellite imagery and accurately identify property features (e.g. swimming pools) on a grand scale, like in the photo to the left of a Sydney suburb.
 It’s a great example of the type of work that’s suitable for AI.
 Yes, somebody could do the same thing manually for a suburb or two – but what about an entire country?
 That’s big data — a place where AI and Deep Learning comes into its own.

 If your business problem is right for AI you’re going to need a team with a diverse skill set.
 Yes AI projects are all about data, data science, and analytics — so your shortlist should include people with proven expertise in those fields, but don’t just leave them to it.
 You’ll also need people with the ability to set the business goals, translate ‘geek speak’ so that other stakeholders in the business can understand it, and most importantly, keep the team focused on how the information being generated can be applied to solving business problems.